 Emmet kept all her letters inside his coat.
 On August 30, at the questioning after his arrest, he was asked point blank, "By whom were these letters written that were found upon your person?"
 He succeeded in keeping Sarah’s name out of the proceedings, mentioning only "a delicate and virtuous female."
 He then protested, "I would rather give up my own life than injure another person."

 Nine days later, Emmet wrote the letter extracted here, revealing her name, and on September 9 the Curran house was searched.
 With British soldiers downstairs, Sarah’s sister Amelia only just succeeded in burning Emmet’s letters.
 John Philpot Curran, furious that Sarah had threatened their lives and his career, ordered her out of the house.
-She took refuge with friends a few hundred miles away in
+She took refuge with friends a few hundred miles away in Cork.
+The authorities made an example of Emmet, condemning him to be hanged, drawn, and quartered.

 Robert Emmet’s speech from the dock is an inspiration to generations of Irish revolutionaries, and is still widely quoted today: